bpalagi/jarvis/blog.md

-Cleanup more logs:
-[Layout Debug] adjustWindowHeight: targetHeight=61 [Layout Debug] calculateWindowHeightAdjustment: targetHeight=61 [WindowManager] Header lost focus

 Rip Out Pickle logo that links to jarvis.com
 * link it to x.com/TangLLC
+* "it's mine"

+now go try cluely ( i think there's a free trial )
+* see what they've got making it next level??

-then can go back and dial in the live hidden display for Ask, Guidance mode without the web-ui
+dial in the live hidden display for Ask, Guidance mode without the web-ui
 * check that the shortcuts work